Kong/kongponents/docs/components/table-data.md

 # Table Data

-Component that takes care of fetching and rendering data in a table format.
+A table component that wraps [KTableView](/components/table-view) with built-in data fetching functionality.

 :::tip NOTE
 If you are looking for a simpler table component that does not integrate data fetching, check out [KTableView](/components/table-view).